gotev/db-framework/README.md

 }
 ```

-## Add, update and delete
+## Insert, update and delete
-Add, update and delete operations have to be performed with transactions, to be sure the DB is consistent.
+Insert, update and delete operations have to be performed with transactions, to be sure the DB is consistent.
 Those operations have to be performed in the background.
 I advise you to implement an `IntentService` for doing so, or to use one of the multitude of background job scheduling libraries.
 Here there's an example with a very basic `IntentService`:

 ```java
 public class PopulateTestTableService extends IntentService {